 Program faculty will submit a refined plan for the assessment of student learning outcomes by December 1 of the academic year following the program review.
-It should be submitted electronically to the Director of the Assessment of Student Learning and the Assessment Committee.
+It should be submitted electronically to the AVP for Academic Affairs for Assessment and Accreditation and the Assessment Committee.